Official Flag Football Co-Ed Rules

 - All penalties may be declined by the opposing team should the penalty be to their detriment.

-- All penalties will be imposed at the line of scrimmage.
+- All penalties will be imposed at the line of scrimmage or spot of the foul.
 Should the full imposition of the penalty carry the line into an end zone, the ball will be spotted at the one-yard line.

 - The following shall incur a ten-yard penalty: